piscinajs/piscina/README.md

 ### Event: `'drain'`

-A `'drain'` event is emitted whenever the `queueSize` is below the total capacity of the pool.
+A `'drain'` event is emitted when the current usage of the pool is below the maximum capacity of the same.
+The intended goal is to provide backpressure to the task source so creating tasks that can not be executed at immediately can be avoided.

 ### Event: `'needsDrain'`